Sedherthe/Attention-Attention/References/README.md

-Find all the sources which I felt were amazing to read on all the latest Attention models!
+Find all the sources which I felt were amazing to read about all the latest Attention models!

+  - [The Annotated Transformer](http://nlp.seas.harvard.edu/2018/04/01/attention.html) : A must read for understanding and implementing transformers!
+  - [Attention?Attention!](https://lilianweng.github.io/lil-log/2018/06/24/attention-attention.html) : An amazing go through for understanding different Attention mechanisms.

+ And There are lot's more.
+I will be adding them soon! :)